LYMPHEDEMA - What You Haven't Been Told and Need to Know

 What are Compression Garments?

 Compression garments and bandages apply external pressure to a swollen limb.
 When swelling has persisted in an area, the tissue loses some of its elasticity and does not return to its’ original position and shape, even when the fluid decreases.
 The bandages support the skin and underlying blood vessels.
-Bandaging usually starts with gauze tape at the fingers and then continues with a series of different sized short-stretch bandages around the hand, progressing up the arm to within a short distance of the shoulder.
-The number of bandages used depends on the size of the arm and how effectively the compression is achieved.
+The number of bandages used depends on the size of the limb and how effectively the compression is achieved.
 Many therapists recommend wearing the bandages while sleeping, as well as anytime that you are engaging in physical activity or exercising.
-In addition to bandaging, most patients should be fitted with a compression sleeve that is worn during the daytime.
+In addition to bandaging, most patients should be fitted with a compression garment(s) that is worn during the daytime.
 The garments are not designed to reduce swelling, however, but to maintain the size of the limb and prevent swelling from increasing.
-Some patients will use a sleeve when flying on an airplane in order to reduce their chances of getting lymphedema due to changes in cabin pressure.
+Some patients will use compression stockings when flying on an airplane in order to reduce their chances of getting lymphedema due to changes in cabin pressure.